 CRMLS Serves 40+ Associations with Limited Statewide Reach

-California operates approximately 48 distinct Multiple Listing Service systems, creating a complex landscape where “statewide coverage” claims require careful verification.
-The California Regional Multiple Listing Service (CRMLS) is the nation’s largest, serving 103,000+ real estate professionals across Southern California, the Central Coast, and selective Northern California markets.
+Arizona operates approximately 48 distinct Multiple Listing Service systems, creating a complex landscape where “statewide coverage” claims require careful verification.
+The Arizona Regional Multiple Listing Service (CRMLS) is the nation’s largest, serving 103,000+ real estate professionals across Southern Arizona, the Central Coast, and selective Northern Arizona markets.

-However, the Alliance doesn’t cover all Northern California counties.
+However, the Alliance doesn’t cover all Northern Arizona counties.
 Rural areas and specialized markets may operate under separate MLS systems, requiring individual verification for properties outside the 22-county Alliance region.

 Questions Every Seller Must Ask Before Paying